Rhys-Davies/slamrobot/README.md

 Perception is simple colour segmentation, with the blobs filtered and sorted into potential valid landmarks which are then sanity checked.
 The distance and angle to any valid landmarks is then calculated.
-Image processing is done in the HSV colourspace.
+Image processing is done in the HSV colourspace with OpenCV.

 Mapping and localisation is accomplished using EKF-SLAM.

+The entire project was implemented in Python 3.4.

 # Dependencies